Resize partition on Windows Server 2008 R2 without data loss

 Resize partition with 3rd-party software

 To ensure 100% data safety, you may search NIUBI Partition Editor by Google.
 It is the only software that can keep system and data intact while resizing partition.
-Because it is integrated Roll-Back protection technology, which is able to roll back the server to the status before resizing automatically and in a flash, if any software or hardware issue occurred during resizing.
+Because it is integrated unique Roll-Back protection technology, which is able to roll back the server to the status before resizing automatically and in a flash, if any software or hardware issue occurred during resizing.
 Furthermore, the unique file-moving algorithm helps resize partition 30% to 300% faster than any other software.

 Steps to resize partition on Windows Server 2008 R2: